Call for Research Proposals (papers): Preventing social conflict and promoting social cohesion in forced displacement contexts

 - Complementing research with targeted studies: This initiative will synthetize lessons emerging from the entire research program, and complement the program with additional studies.
 Research activities will include literature reviews, desk research, meta-analyses of existing literature and original studies complementing research financed under activities 1 and 2.
 Highlights:

 - Supporting young and senior fellows: Another major bottleneck related to research on forced displacement is the scarcity of researchers specializing in this field.
 This component of the program aims at expanding the number of researchers focused on forced displacement through two initiatives.
 The first is the creation of a Young Fellowship Program designed to provide postdoctoral scholars with a one-year fellowship to study forced displacement situations.
 The second is the establishment of a research network of senior and junior scholars working on forced displacement with microdata.
+Highlights:

-- Social Protection and targeting.
+- Social protection and targeting.
 This includes cash programs, food voucher programs, disability programs, programs designed to foster the transition from assistance to work and other forms of social protection programs administered by humanitarian and development organizations and of relevance in a forced displacement context.

 - Primary services.
 This includes the provision of health and education including primary and secondary health provision, nutrition programs, pre-school, primary, secondary, tertiary and adult education programs.

 - Gender.
 Gender will feature prominently in the work under this program.
-All research funded under the program is expected to have a gender dimension and provide insights into gender inequalities whereas specific gender studies are financed in critical unresearched areas such as Gender Based Violence in forced displacement situations.
+All research funded under the program is expected to have a gender dimension and provide insights into gender inequalities whereas specific gender studies are financed in critical unresearched areas such as Gender-Based Violence in forced displacement situations.

 Research will target five groups including the population of origin, refugees, IDPs, hosts and returnees.
 The questions addressed by research proposals may relate to one of these populations, to several of these groups or to the relations between groups.